 Her graduating solo show of relief prints was 'Carving Clouds' at Libran Dogma Gallery, Narre Warren North in 2011.
 She has been a finalist in the Bald Archy Satirical Portrait awards for the past ten years, selling regularly.

 In 2015 and 2017 she won the Director's Award at Oak Hill Gallery, Mornington, for Little Archies Portrait exhibitions.
 Her linocuts and iPad drawings illustrate recent books, including Life Skills for Polios 2017 (available now via Polio Journey page on this site!).

-This year so far she has been focussed on linocuts and drawings for the new novel, with some painting and lots of photography - see page Catching the Light.
+Last year she focussed on linocuts and drawings for the new novel, with some painting and lots of photography - see page Catching the Light.
 This year has been about mastering watercolour.
 Not her best subject, but painting dogs get the hang of it, with a selection on show in Hastings at Westernport Innate Chiropractic.

 The Tibs: Rupee and Timmy, pen, ink and wash drawing for An Imperfect Calendar